Analytics-at-Sauder/Analytics-at-Sauder.github.io/p06_rfm_analysis.md

-# Customer Classification based on RFM Analysis
+## Customer Classification Based on RFM Analysis

 There are many ways we can use the RFM scores to create customer segments.
 The method used depends on the objective of the analysis.
-One way of using classifying customers is creating segments based on the average RFM score.
-Here, we take inspiration from some common segment names.
+One way of classifying customers is by creating segments based on the average RFM score.
+Here, we adopt some common segment names for our quintile segments.

 Customer Segment | Average Score
 -----------|----